The 2020 US Decennial Census is more private than you (might) think: Technical proofs and details

 \section{Technical proofs and details}

 This section presents our main methodology and key tools for deriving the privacy profile of the U.S. Census.
 Section \ref{sec:background} provides an overview of differential privacy.
 Section \ref{sec:useful_facts} summarizes technical facts about discrete Gaussian distributions used to bound approximation errors.
 In Section \ref{sec:fDP-DGM}, we present $f$-DP guarantees for the discrete Gaussian mechanisms and discuss the challenge of deriving the exact privacy profile under composition.
-Section \ref{sec:approx} describes our approach to approximating the privacy profile for i.i.d.\ DGMs, with the approximation error analyzed in Section \ref{sec:residual}.
-Section \ref{sec:inid-overall} examines the composition of heterogeneous DGMs used to allocate the privacy budget across eight geographical levels.
+Section \ref{sec:approx} describes our approach to approximating the privacy profile for homogeneous DGMs, with the approximation error analyzed in Section \ref{sec:residual}.
+Section \ref{sec:inid-overall} and \ref{sec:overall_trade_off} examine the composition of heterogeneous DGMs used to allocate the privacy budget across eight geographical levels.